 Whereas, a 28 day program allows more time for significant therapeutic gains that can lead to long term recovery success.
 An overview of duration required for each substance type can be seen in our comparison table here.
 Please see our pricing page for more info.

-How Drug Treatment Works: Detox > Therapeutic Help > Aftercare
+How Drug Rehab Treatment Works: Detox > Therapeutic Help > Aftercare

-Drug rehab treatment usually includes a detox, if you require it.
+Drug rehab for addiction treatment usually includes a detox, if you require it.

 Following an initial consult, our medical team will prescribe the optimum detox for your needs, and you’ll take this medication at certain times of the day, over several days or weeks, with our help.

-Your care plan lays out clearly, an agreed set of goals for your stay at Abbeycare, that we’ll help you work towards.
+Your care plan lays out clearly, an agreed set of goals for your stay at Abbeycare, that we’ll help you work towards your addiction.
 A dedicated case manager oversees your progress, throughout your stay.

-You’ll plan out together, the outcomes you want from treatment, and later, plan the aftercare support elements you’ll need for the long term.
+You’ll plan out together, the outcomes you want from drug rehab treatment and therapy, and later, plan the aftercare support elements you’ll need for the long term.
 Insights from this plan can be used as a yardstick to help measure your progress in the clinic, and arrive at future supports to assist you, following treatment.

 Keywork sessions like this are one-to-one, and fully personalised.
 You’ll usually work together like this 1-2 times per week.